Swedish slave trade

 Thralldom was outlawed in 1335 by Magnus IV of Sweden for thralls "born by Christian parents" in Västergötland and Värend, being the last parts where it had remained legal.
 This however, was only applicable within the borders of Sweden, which opened up for later slave trade in the colonies.
+Similarly to other European countries, slavery was later to be revived in Swedish territories outside of the European motherland.

-In the 17th century, Swedish slave traders started to become involved with the Atlantic slave trade.
-Between 1784 and 1878, Sweden maintained possession of a handful of colonies in the Caribbean.
+In the 17th century, starting from 1650, Swedish citizens become involved with the Atlantic slave trade.
+Sweden set up trading stations along the West African coast with bases on the Swedish Gold Coast, which today belongs to Ghana.
+In 1663, the Swedish Gold Coast was taken over by Denmark and became part of the Danish Gold Coast.
+During its dozen years of activity, the Swedish African Company transported around 2,000 slaves.
+However, the Swedish establishments in West Africa declined after a few years, while the Danish ones continued until 1850.
+Between 1784 and 1878, Sweden maintained possession of a colony in the Caribbean.
 The Swedish colony of Saint Barthélemy functioned as a duty-free port and became a major destination center for slave ships.
 Slaves were brought in tax free by foreign vessels and the Swedish Crown made a profit by collecting an export tax when slaves were shipped out.
 Sweden was also a major supplier of iron for chains used in the slave trade.

+Slavery was legislated in Saint-Barthélemy under the Ordinance concerning the Police of Slaves and free Coloured People dated 30 July 1787, original in French dated 30 June 1787.
+In the autumn of 1786, the Swedish West India Company was established on the island.

 In the early 19th century, Sweden signed treaties with the United Kingdom and France to abolish the slave trade.

-In 1847, slavery was abolished in all parts of Sweden, including her colonies, on the basis of a decision taken in 1846.
-Slavery was legislated in Saint-Barthélemy under the Ordinance concerning the Police of Slaves and free Coloured People dated 30 July 1787, original in French dated 30 June 1787.
-The last legally owned slaves in the Swedish colony of Saint-Barthélemy were bought and freed by the Swedish state on October 9, 1847.
+In 1847, slavery was abolished in all parts of Sweden by including her colony, on the basis of a decision taken in 1846.
+The last legally owned slaves in the Swedish colony of Saint-Barthélemy were bought and freed by the Swedish state on 9 October 1847.

-Slaves in Sweden the Migration period
+Migration period: Semi legend

-Early Swedish history is clouded in mystery and the sources are therefore subjected to much scrutiny and especially the trustworthiness of the Icelandic sagas is in doubt.
-Because the Swedish monarchs mentioned by foreign sources do not correlate with the monarchs mentioned by Icelandic Sagas.
-The Swedish king Ongentheow sometimes in Beowulf saga named Angan-Tys which seems to be another version of the name Týs öttungr another word for Eadgils for the same Swedish king Eadgils mentioned in Ynglinga Saga.
-500 AD however is mentioned in the Anglo-Saxon poem Widsith describing other known historical Germanic rulers from 500 AD.
+Early Swedish history is not well documented and the sources are subjected to much scrutiny, especially since the trustworthiness of the Icelandic sagas is in doubt, since the Swedish monarchs mentioned by foreign sources do not correlate with the monarchs mentioned by Icelandic Sagas.
+During the Semi Legendary period, a slave revolt is mentioned by the Sagas taking place in Sweden.
+Its authenticity is unknown.